CHARDONNAY

 -

-Fritz was in the shipping business and he started a little winemaking
+Fritz was in the shipping business, once upon a time, and he started a little winemaking

 enterprise in the late 1970s.